pete0emerson/docker-commander/README.md

 ~ $ cd docker-commander
 ```

 Bring the CoreOS VM up.
-It will download the image if you don't have it already.
+Vagrant will download the CoreOS image if you don't have it already.

 ```
 docker-commander $ vagrant up
 ```

 The setup.py script will copy necessary code to the CoreOS VM.
-If `--disable-reboot` is thrown, CoreOS won't auto-update and reboot itself occasionally.
+If `--disable-reboot` is thrown,
+CoreOS won't auto-update and reboot itself occasionally.
-`--reconfigure-etcd` is necessary to open etcd up to the Docker containers, but in the next release of CoreOS this will be the default.
+`--reconfigure-etcd` is necessary to open etcd up to the Docker containers, but in the next release
+of CoreOS this will be the default.

 ```
 docker-commander $ ./setup.py --commander --disable-reboot --reconfigure-etcd